neosquid/Tiles/Tiles/src/readme.txt

-        ~ tidied and simplified code after working on another project and returned to this ~ less unused ports set and less explanation - see ZX Next Wiki for more detailed information ~ purpose is to provide code to see the tile map system loading defintions into a tile map ~ code contains a small printing routine to print characters to the ULA on top of the tile map
+        ~ tidied and simplified code after working on another project and returned to this ~ less unused ports set and less explanation - see ZX Next Wiki for more detailed information ~ purpose is to provide code to see the tile map system loading defintions into a tile map

         Compile: